MicrosoftDocs/azure-devops-docs/docs/pipelines/process/deployment-jobs.md

 #### The following variables are available in this strategy:
 `strategy.name`: Name of the strategy.
 E.g., canary.
 <br>`strategy.action`: The action to be performed on the Kubernetes cluster.
 E.g., deploy, promote, or reject.
-<br>`strategy.increment`: The increment value used in the current interation.
+<br>`strategy.increment`: The increment value used in the current interaction.
 This variable is only available in `deploy`, `routeTraffic`, and `postRouteTraffic` life cycle hooks.